 The end of November marks the highlight of the 150th anniversary year of the Dresden Philharmonic.
 Three large programmes were planned, conducted by Marek Janowski at the end of November, comprising works by Schumann, Wagner, Strauss and Bruckner pay tribute to the musical traditions of the orchestra, while a world premiere of a commissioned piece by Salvatore Sciarrino (Composer in Residence) hints at the future.
 On the 29th of November 2020, the 150th anniversary of the orchestra’s founding, the orchestra will present a gala concert featuring Dr. Thomas de Maizière, who will begin the event with a gala key note addressing the question “Whom does music serve?”.

 It is important to Marek Janowski to direct the memorial concert on the 13th of February 2021, during which the orchestra will perform Hans Werner Henze’s Symphony No. 9, a symphony featuring lyrics taken from Anna Segher’s novel “The Seventh Cross”.
 The concert is a joint production of the Dresden Philharmonic and the MDR Rundfunkchor and highlights the close and successful cooperation of the two institutions.
 In addition, Janowski will conduct Dvořák’s Symphony No. 7, Schumann’s Symphony No. 9 (The Great Symphony) in C Major, Schönberg’s “Pierrot Lunaire” and Mahler’s “Kindertotenlieder”, the final two of which will feature soloist Elisabeth Kulman (Artist in Residence).
 “Palastorganist” this season will be Thierry Escaich.

 In April 2020, the Dresden Philharmonic released its first CD with Marek Janowski, a live recording of a concert performance of Pietro Mascagni’s “Cavalleria rusticana” (Pentatone).
-They now plan to release a CD with “Il tabarro” by Puccini (Pentatone) soon.
+They have now also released a CD with “Il tabarro” by Puccini (Pentatone).